gvwilson/thirdbit/src/fiction/iffy/index.md

 as it patrolled these abandoned tunnels.
 For all she knew it would take one look at the Marines and decide they were its true masters.
-But the bot took a step forward and to butted her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.
+But the bot took a step forward to butt her gently with its head, then turned and disappeared into the darkness with its two companions at its heels.